Mominahabibi19/Lab1Reports/Lab1Report.md

 * The working directory was home when the cd command with a path to a file as an argument was run.

-* I got this output because the cd command is used to change the current directory to the other directory that we want, so README was not a directory it was a file
+* I got this output because the cd command is used to change the current directory to the other directory, so README was not a directory it was a file.

 * The output is an error because README is a file, not a directory.